mpasserini/arduino_monotron/README.md

 * random lfo
 * make lfo affect + and - the wave and not only +
 * save settings to EPROM and recall
-* fix sound glitches, in some ENV settings
-* build a proper case
-* add a simple sequencer
-* add a simple arpeggiator
-* add an output buffer opamp